nbaker74/TripPlannerTest1/ReadMe.md

 Double-click on the TripPlannerTest1.exe (application).
 The test will execute - it will input the data as per the scenario and return a results set.
 It will throw a SuccessException if it completes successfully otherwise other exceptions will be thrown.
 Allow the test to complete.

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Nicole Baker** - *Initial work* - [nbaker74](https://github.com/nbaker74)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.